Last Updated on 3 weeks by traveldrafts

 - Change of clothes to wear at the end of the tour;

-- You don’t need to bring food, as the agency provides lunch;
+- You don’t need to bring food, as the agency provides lunch.

-- You can take your cell phone and camera, but you cannot enter the cave, and it might be a good idea to leave it in the car.
+- You can take your cell phone and camera, but you cannot enter the cave, and it might be a good idea to leave them in the car.
 There are no lockers at the entrance to the cave, and you will get wet right away when you cross the river for the first time.

 How to get to the ATM Grotto?

 ATM cave tours start in the center of San Ignacio.
-Usually, we have to go to a designated place, and from there, we take the vans to the entrance to the caves.
+Usually, we have to go to a designated place, and from there, we take the vans to the entrance of the caves.
 In some cases, agencies can pick up clients from hotels.
 But San Ignacio is really small, and it should be easy to get there.

 Tip: The tours start pretty early (8 am in our case), and lunch is only between 1 pm and 2 pm, so it’s essential to have a hearty breakfast.
 If you don’t have breakfast at the accommodation, we recommend going to Mike’s Kitchen next to the San Ignácio Market, as it opens very early and serves good Belizean breakfasts.